alamin-hosain/Dentist-Service-Client/README.md

-# Getting Started with Create React App
+# This site is created with below tools and libraries.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).